GodChosen/devops-django-react-docker-task/my_description.md

 ![Working Backend Server](screenshots/working-backend-server.PNG)

-## Create Dockerfiles for backend and frontend
+## Create Dockerfiles for backend and frontend and push the images to DockerHub
 ### Backend
 - Create Dockerfile
 ```